 Transfer tax (recht van overgang bij overlijden or droit de mutation par décès) is levied on the transfer of Belgian real estate upon death, when the deceased is not a resident of Belgium.
 Transfer tax is only applicable to Belgian immovable goods.
-The nonresident status of the beneficiary of the transfer is irrelevant to determining whether or not the transfer is subject to Belgian transfer tax.
+The resident status of the beneficiary is irrelevant to determine whether the transfer is subject to Belgian transfer tax.

-Gift tax (schenkingsrecht or droit de donation) is levied in the form of registration duties (registratierecht or droit d'enregistrement) on the donation of movable or immovable property during the lifetime of the donor.
+Gift tax (schenkbelasting or droit de donation) is levied in the form of registration duties (registratierecht or droit d'enregistrement) on the donation of movable or immovable property during the lifetime of the donor.